symfony/symfony-docs/routing/external_resources.rst

 Prefixing the Names of Imported Routes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. versionadded:: 3.4
-    The feature to prefix route names was introduced in Symfony 3.4.

 You also have the possibility to prefix all route names defined in a controller
 class with the ``name`` attribute of the ``@Route`` annotation::